 The customs declaration form for sending goods from Spain to the UK is incredibly simple to complete.
 It includes sections which state what is inside the package, what material the item is made from, the size of the item and the monetary value of the item.
 Similarly, when receiving items sent from the UK to Spain, senders will need to complete and attach a customs declaration form (CN22 or CN23), and this will ask for very similar information.

 Residents in Spain will need to pay customs or VAT charges and a handling fee before they can claim the parcel.
 These charges will depend on the value of the item and whether it is a gift or not.

 Whilst Brexit might have complicated moving to Spain, it’s still a wonderful place for Britons to live after Brexit!
-If you’re thinking of moving to Spain then why not get in touch with our local property experts who are perfectly placed to help you turn your dreams of Spanish home ownership into reality.
+If you’re thinking of moving to Spain then why not get in touch with Right Casa Estates, your local Costa Del Sol property experts who are perfectly placed to help you turn your dreams of Spanish home ownership into reality.